UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/SplashScreens/SplashScreens.md

 Two main instances...

-1. To schedule messages and runnables to be executed as some point in the future
+1. To schedule messages and runnables to be executed at some point in the future
 2. To enqueue an action to be performed on a different thread than your own.

 Send and notify state changes of your objects to other applications using an Event-driven Architecture